 There is no contract, so the subscription can be canceled at any time.
 Once canceled, you can continue using the apps until the next billing period.
 You can reactivate your account at any time.

 A 7-day free trial of the software is available.
 The number of trial days available is clearly displayed near the top of Setapp’s dashboard.

 To uninstall Setapp, click its icon on your Mac’s menu bar, and select Help > Uninstall Setapp.
 Setapp will be removed, and you won’t be able to use any Setapp applications that are still installed.
 Uninstall those applications like any others, for example, by dragging them to the Trash.

 Since Setapp is all about making good Mac software conveniently available to you, I’m going to list all its features by putting them into the following six sections.
 In each subsection, I’ll first explore what the app offers and then share my personal take.

 1. Subscribe to the Apps You Need Today

 Setapp is a subscription service of Mac apps.
 The more software included, the greater the chance of finding something you need.
 So, what does it actually offer?

-There are currently 78 apps available, which would collectively cost over $2,000.
-That’s almost double the 40+ apps Setapp provided when it was launched, and the company is working hard to keep that number growing.
-Those apps cover a broad range of categories, including writing and blogging, creativity, developer tools and productivity.
+There are currently 170+ apps available, which would collectively cost over $5,000.
+That’s four times the 40+ apps Setapp provided when it was launched, and the company is working hard to keep that number growing.
+Those apps cover a broad range of categories, including writing and blogging, creativity, developer tools, and productivity.

 Even though I have already purchased some of the apps, those I don’t own may still justify the subscription price.
 And in the future, as my software needs continue to change and develop over time, Setapp will become even more useful.